eclipse-zenoh/zenoh-c/docs/concepts.rst

 There is no automatic destructors in C, so for the same logic we would need to require developer to call destructor (`z_drop`) even after `z_move` operation.
-This is inconvenient, so for move operation our requirement is more strict than for C++: if function expects `z_moved_xxx_t*` it should left the object on passed pointer in "gravestone", i.e. state which doesn't hold any external resources and so safe to be forgotten.
-(The second requirement for gravestone state is double drop safety.
+This is inconvenient, so for move operation our requirement is more strict than for C++: if function expects `z_moved_xxx_t*` it should left the object on passed pointer in "gravestone" state, i.e. state which doesn't hold any external resources and so safe to be forgotten.
+(There is also a second requirement for gravestone state: double drop safety.
 This decision is kind of arbitrary, but it helps to avoid segmentation faults).

-Unfortunately this strict `z_move` semantic is not enough in 2 situations:
+Unfortunately this strict `z_move` semantic is not enough in the situations below:

 First problem is that arguments of callbacks are "mutable loaned" references (e.g. `z_loaned_sample_t*`).
 It would be more logical to make them "moved" references to give ownership to the callback function.
-But in this case the callback function would be obliged to drop the object after use.
-This is additional burden for the developer and it would definitely lead to memory leaks.
-Also user is frequently just need to read the object, so it would be a useless job to create own instance and use `z_take` to fill it just to e.g. read a single field.
+But in this case the callback function would be obliged to take the ownership and drop the object after use even if he needs only to read the object.

 But on the other hand sometimes it's necessary to take ownership of the object passed to callback for further processing.
 Therefore the take operation from mutable reference is required.